 A three-time Mountain Pacific Sports Federation first team selection at UNLV, Neagle scored a league-high nine goals as a senior.
 He earned NCSSA Far-West Regional Second Team and First Team honors.
 He finished UNLV career ranked ninth in goals with 27 and tied for eighth place with 60 points.

 Neagle was a three-year starter for Federal Way’s Thomas Jefferson High School, where he led team to state championship as a senior.
 He broke a 31-year-old record by scoring six goals in one game.

-Neagle got married during the offseason.
-He has two brothers, Shedrick and Jamaal, and three sisters, Tanisha, Daisha and Jasmine.
+Neagle is married to Natalie and the couple has one child.
+He has two brothers, Shedrick and Jamaal, and three sisters: Tanisha, Daisha and Jasmine.